brianmcananey/VSCode_Project3/README.md

 - I would like to thank Ben Smith and Pascal Fasulo from City of Bristol College for his ongoing support.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the great advice.
-- I would like to thank freinds for there on going support and reviewing of the Web App.
+- I would like to thank friends and family for there on going support and reviewing of the Web App.